 this ensures that I don’t feel sleepy as I meditate.
 Overeating, on the other hand, will result in you feeling sleepy especially during meditation sessions which are held right after the meal breaks.

-This brings me to the end of part-2 of a rather long packing list of items and what to avoid for a 10 day or 3 day vipassana meditation retreat based on my experience of attending eleven such meditation courses in the last four years.
+This brings me to the end of part-2 of a rather long packing list of items and what to avoid for a 10 day or 3 day vipassana meditation retreat based on my experience of attending fourteen such meditation courses in the last four years.
 I must add when I don’t get the opportunity to attend go for a 10 day silent meditation retreat I practice vipassana meditation near me in small centers conducting short 1 day meditation courses within my city.

 As I mentioned in the beginning, every vipassana meditation camp teaches us some new lessons so I may update this list by adding more items based on my vipassana meditation experience, as it increases, in future.